KamdynS/go-agents/docs/dev/server.md

 - Strict JSON decoding (`DisallowUnknownFields`) and request size limit (default 1 MiB, configurable via `MaxRequestBodyBytes`).

 Note: CORS is intentionally not handled in the core server.
 Add it in your application layer or reverse proxy.

+### Integrate into your own server
+- Preferred: import `agent/core` and call your agent from your handlers; use our SSE format as a reference.
+- Or: wrap the reference server’s handlers in your routing/middleware stack.

 ### Next
 - Auth middleware (API key / bearer)